kubermatic-labs/gman/README.md

 ### Config YAML

 All configuration happens in YAML file(s).
-See the [configuration documentation](/Configuration.md) for more information, available parameters and values, or refer to the annotated [config.example.yaml](/config.example.yaml) for the example usage.
+See the [configuration documentation](/Configuration.md) for more information, available parameters and values.

 The configuration can happen all in a single file, or be split into distinct files for users, groups and org units.
 In all cases, the three flag `-users-config`, `-groups-config` and `-orgunits-config` must be